smashedr/web-extension-template/README.md

 # Development

+**See Below** for which commands do which, but the general workflow is as follows:

+1. Install node modules and copy libraries to the `src/dist` directory.
+1. Generate the `manifest.json` for the desired browser in the `src/manifest.json` directory.

-**Quick Start.** To build and run with web-ext.
+Quick Start, build and run with web-ext.
 ```shell
 npm install
 npm run chrome
 npm run firefox
 ```

+For more information on web-ext [read this documentation](https://extensionworkshop.com/documentation/develop/web-ext-command-reference/).
+To pass additional arguments to npm run commands use `--`.
+Example: `npm run chrome -- --chromium-binary=...`

 ## Building

-First, install the requirements and copy libraries into the `src/dist` directory by running `npm install`.
+Install the requirements and copy libraries into the `src/dist` directory by running `npm install`.
-See [gulpfile.js](gulpfile.js) for more information.
+See [gulpfile.js](gulpfile.js) for more information on postinstall.
 ```shell
 npm install
 ```

-To load unpacked or temporary addon from the [src](src) folder you must generate the `src/manifest.json` for the desired browser. run one of the following commands.
+To load unpacked or temporary addon from the [src](src) folder, you must generate the `src/manifest.json` for the desired browser.
 ```shell
 npm run make-chrome
 npm run make-firefox
 ```

-If you would like to create a `.zip` archive of the [src](src) directory for the desired browser, run one of the following commands.
+If you would like to create a `.zip` archive of the [src](src) directory for the desired browser.
 ```shell
 npm run build-chrome
 npm run build-firefox